SurlyMae/sturdy-journey/README.md

 ```
 Enter a handle for yourself and start typing messages.
 Watch the original terminal window for feedback.

+Enter the message ```/quit``` to disconnect the client.

 For additional users, repeat the opening of an additional terminal window and connection.

-Type ```/quit``` to disconnect the client.

 ## Notes
 - Remaining TODOs: